 Following the Equifax breach people have been calling for a replacement to social security numbers.

 The successor to social security numbers is already here: it’s mobile phone numbers.
-This is especially bad if you are a High-Value Target.
+This is especially bad if you are a person of interest or a public facing persona.

 TL;DR: Most systems aren’t designed to deal with attackers taking over phone numbers.
 This is very, very bad.
 Phone numbers have become magic/master keys.